wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 const checkoutUrl = generateUrl(sessionToken, clientSessionId, 'checkout');
 ```

 Also, `transfer-session` is the default name of the authorization endpoint.
-This can be altered in the WooGraphQL settings on the WP Dashboard.
+This can be altered in the WPGraphQL for WooCommerce settings on the WP Dashboard.

-To confirm the validity of your URL, compare it with the Auth URLs generated by WooGraphQL with the same `client_session_id` and ensure they are identical.
+To confirm the validity of your URL, compare it with the Auth URLs generated by WPGraphQL for WooCommerce with the same `client_session_id` and ensure they are identical.

 ## Conclusion